 However, securing the funding was a task that Columbus would spend several years of his life.
 He unsuccessful proposed his plans to Portugal court, who flatly rejected his claims (and the requirement to be named "Great Admiral of the Ocean" and governor of all the newly-discovered lands).
 His search for funding was also compromised by the arrival of the news of Bartolomeu Dias's successes on the western coast of Africa.

-After several failures in Portugal at the court of King John II, Columbus sought support from governments and naval fleets of Genoa and Venice and even sent his brother to the English court to petition Henry VII of England for exploratory funds.
-All his petitions were unsuccessful.
-Finally, on 1 May 1486, Columbus received a preliminary seal of support from the Ferdinand II of Aragon and Isabella I of Castile, Spanish rulers who have just finished uniting the Spanish lands and were greatly interested into expanding the influence and reach of their naval fleets.
-Few years later, during which Columbus had to convince not only Spanish Royal court but also their astronomers and Catholic church officials (even using Bible references as the proof for his nautical claims), the final deal for the formation of the exploratory fleet was after some commotion signed in January 1492 (Columbus actually decided to leave the city of Córdoba just before the deal was actually accepted, prompting Portugal King to quickly return him to the court).
+After several failures in Portugal at the court of King John II, Columbus sought support from governments and naval fleets of Genoa and Venice.
+He even sent his brother to the English court to petition Henry VII of England for exploratory funds.
+Unfortunately, all his petitions were unsuccessful.
+Finally, on 1 May 1486, Columbus received a preliminary seal of support from the Ferdinand II of Aragon and Isabella I of Castile, Spanish rulers who have just finished uniting the Spanish lands and were greatly interested in expanding the influence and reach of their naval fleets.
+A few years later, during which Columbus had to convince not only the Spanish Royal court but also their astronomers and Catholic church officials (even using Bible references as the proof for his nautical claims), the final deal for the formation of the exploratory fleet was after some commotion signed in January 1492 (Columbus actually decided to leave the city of Córdoba just before the deal was actually accepted, prompting Portugal King to return him to the court quickly).

-By the terms of the deal, Christopher Columbus was granted the title of the Admiral of the Ocean Sea and appointed into the role of the governor of all lands that he should discover and claim for Spain.
-This included the right on 10% of all revenues from new lands in perpetuity for him and his heirs.
+By the terms of the deal, Christopher Columbus was granted ** the Admiral of the Ocean Sea** and appointed into the role of the governor of all lands that he should discover and claim for Spain.
+This included the right to 10% of all revenues from new lands in perpetuity for him and his heirs.

-After securing funding from the Crown of Castile, Columbus managed to successfully travel to the “West Indies” in 1492, which enabled him to travel to the Americas three more times before the end of 1503.
-His discovery marked the end of the Medieval isolation of the European continent, beginning of the age of European exploration, colonization of the American continents and is regarded today as the time when the modern Western history was born.
+After securing funding from the Crown of Castile, Columbus successfully traveled to the "West Indies" in 1492, which enabled him to travel to the Americas three more times before the end of 1503.
+His discovery marked the end of the Medieval isolation of the European continent, the beginning of the age of European exploration, colonization of the American continents, and is regarded today as when modern Western history was born.

-During his entire life, Columbus remained insistent that the lands he discovered were eastern-most reaches of the Asian continent.
+During his entire life, Columbus remained insistent that the lands he discovered were the easternmost reaches of the Asian continent.

-First sighting of the New World happened in early hours of 12 October 1492 by the lookout on the ship Pinta.
+First The first sighting of the New World happened in the early hours of 12 October 1492 by the lookout on the ship Pinta.
 Christopher Columbus later claimed this discovery for himself.

 The second voyage of Christopher Columbus to the New World was much larger than the first.
-He had under his command total of 17 ships, 1,200 men (including farmers, soldiers, priests and workers from other professions) and supplies needed to establish a full colony across the Atlantic .
-After launching on 24 September 1493, they made a quick stop on the Canary Islands and headed westward until they reached the island Dominica of the chain of Windward Islands on November 3rd.
-Fleet traveled northwest charting several other smaller islands, sighted distant Virgin Island chain until he reached Puerto Rico.
-After a skirmish with the violent natives, he returned to Hispaniola where he discovered that another group of natives had destroyed his settlement from the original journey.
-100km eastward he established a new settlement called La Isabela, which was fairly short-lived due to its poor location.
+He had under his command a total of 17 ships, 1,200 men (including farmers, soldiers, priests, and workers from other professions), and supplies needed to establish a full colony across the Atlantic.
+After launching on 24 September 1493, they quickly stopped on the Canary Islands and headed westward until they reached the island Dominica of the chain of Windward Islands on November 3rd.
+Fleet traveled northwest, charting several other smaller islands, sighted distant Virgin Island chain until he reached Puerto Rico.
+After a skirmish with the violent natives, he returned to Hispaniola, where he discovered that another group of natives had destroyed his settlement from the original journey.
+100km eastward, he established a new settlement called La Isabela, which was fairly short-lived due to its poor location.

 With the settlement formed, Christopher Columbus returned to Portugal.

-The third journey of Columbus was aimed to resolve a task that was given to him directly by King John II of Portugal, who over the several years received reports from Western African shores that canoes from “distant western land” came across Atlantic.
+The third journey of Columbus was aimed to resolve a task that was given to him directly by King John II of Portugal, who, over the several years, received reports from Western African shores that canoes from "distant western land" came across the Atlantic.

 In 1498, Columbus set his sails for the exploration of the Trinidad and the northern coast of South America.

-During his trip to Hispaniola, he charted several smaller island and sighted Tobago and Grenada.
+During his trip to Hispaniola, he charted several smaller islands and sighted Tobago and Grenada.
 He remained on Hispaniola for more than a year, battling dissatisfied settlers who openly defied his rule as a Governor.
-After prolonged political (and physical) clashes, he was eventually arrested for mismanagement and transported to Spain in chains .
+After prolonged political (and physical) clashes, he was eventually arrested for mismanagement and transported to Spain in chains.
 He was later freed but was barred from resuming his post as the Governor on Hispaniola.

 Still believing all the discovered lands are part of eastern Asia, the final voyage of Christopher Columbus to the New World was aimed to find the Strait of Malacca that connects the western Pacific Ocean with the Indian Ocean.

-With the fleet of four ships, he sailed from Cádiz on 11 May 1502 and landed on Caribbean island of Martinica (modern Martinique) on 15 June.
-Anticipating imminent arrival of the hurricane, he quickly sailed to Santo Domingo on 29 June, where he was stopped from landing by new governor Francisco de Bobadilla who took his position three years ago.
-Ignoring the warning from Columbus, Bobadilla picked just that time to sail away with 30-ship strong treasure fleet toward Spain, right into the strong winds of the hurricane.
-Christopher Columbus ships were almost undamaged, while 29 out of 30 ships of Bobadilla (including the immense amount of gold) went under the waves.
+With the fleet of four ships, he sailed from Cádiz on 11 May 1502 and landed on the Caribbean island of Martinica (modern Martinique) on 15 June.
+Anticipating the imminent arrival of the hurricane, he quickly sailed to Santo Domingo on 29 June, where he was stopped from landing by new governor Francisco de Bobadilla who took his position three years ago.
+Ignoring the warning from Columbus, Bobadilla picked just that time to sail away with a 30-ship strong treasure fleet toward Spain, right into the strong winds of the hurricane.
+Christopher Columbus's ships were almost undamaged, while 29 out of 30 ships of Bobadilla (including the immense gold) went under the waves.